Residue sums for superconformal indices: Further indices at rank one

 \subsubsection{Full superconformal index}

 We now turn to the evaluation of the full index of the $\cN=4$ $SU(2)$ SYM theory, making use of the reduced measure.
-Note that this integral was discussed at a schematic level in Section \ref{ssec:ell-hypergeom-integrals}, corresponding to the $N=2$ case of the $s_{N-1}$ integral described there.
+Note that the integration for the general $SU(N)$ case was already discussed at a schematic level in Section \ref{ssec:ell-hypergeom-integrals}.
+Here, we provide full details for the $N=2$ case of the discussion there.

 From \eqref{eq:full-index-suN-n=4-defn}, we have the following integral

 where we recall the shorthand notation $\Gamma(x)\equiv \Gamma(x;p,q)$ and defined

 The evaluation of this integral corresponds to a special case of the well-poised elliptic hypergeometric integral studied in Appendix \ref{sapp:wp-ell-int} (up to the prefactor).
 Including the prefactor and simplifying the explicit evaluation \eqref{eq:wp-EHI-n=4}, we find the following expression for the residue sum